 A voracious reader, Buffett practices his brand philosophy, frequently sharing advice with groups of college students to remind them that the best thing they can do is develop good qualities and habits early.

-Family Businesses Create Meaningful Brand Differentiation
+Family Business Branding Creates Meaningful Brand Differentiation

 How did a first-generation pioneer build a company from nothing to pass on to the next generation?
 What was the initial spark of an idea?
 These are the stories that inspire pride and loyalty among employees, customers, suppliers and the local community.
-Such wonderfully curated (and honest!) anecdotes can be as juicy and delicious as your grandmother’s time honoured recipe for apple pie.
+Such wonderfully curated (and honest!) anecdotes can be as juicy and delicious as your grandmother’s time-honoured recipe for apple pie.

 If birthright or marriage has made you lucky enough to inherit a family brand, or if you aspire to achieve a highly recognisable, memorable — and loved — brand name, our Personality Profile Performer™ Programme shows you how to build your brand so you become, or maintain number one place in your market — how to enhance your brand relevance and improve your profits.